Nexmo/station/app/views/contribute/guides/code-examples.md

 ### Tabbed examples

 Tabbed examples via the use of the `tabbed_examples` construct should no longer be used.
-Instead use [building blocks](/contribute/building-blocks/sample-building-block).
+Instead use [code snippets](/contribute/code-snippets/sample-code-snippet).

 > Note: There are two formats of the `tabbed_examples` construct in current use, both of which are now deprecated.